SensormaticFirmware/FlexCanvasJS/README.md

 #### RIA Web Application Framework for HTML5 Canvas ####

-Easily create rich internet applications using the HTML5 <canvas>.
+Easily create rich internet applications using the HTML5 canvas.

 FlexCanvasJS provides highly customizable user interactive canvas display elements, hierarchical parent / child display list, UI events, styling and skinning, relative and dynamic layouts, automatic redraw regions, and includes many UI controls such as buttons, checkboxes, dropdowns, datagrids, editable and wrapping text controls, and more, while also allowing easy creation of custom components or controls.